RESTATEMENT OF AMENDED AND RESTATED BYLAWS OF

 - A statement that no levied fine or suspension shall be imposed and that the Appeals Committee meeting shall be cancelled if the Association is provided verifiable evidence of compliance prior to the expiration of the fourteen (14) day deadline.

 Section 4.
 Expedited Enforcement.
 The notices required in Paragraphs 1 and/or 2 may be avoided if, in the opinion of the President, two (2) members of the Standards Committee, or one (1) member of the Standards Committee and one (1) Director, the owner of alleged violator (if not the same person):

 - States a refusal to comply;

 - Installed an improvement or made a change to a Lot or Home subsequent to the denial of an architectural application;

 - Altered, changed or damaged the common areas; or

 - If the alleged violation is of a nature that:

 - Is recurring or continuing.

-In those such instances, the Association may immediately proceed with the calling of a meeting of the Hearing Committee and/or may turn the matter over to legal counsel to pursue legal action to compel compliance and/or to seek other remedies including damages.
+In those such instances, the Association may immediately proceed with the calling of a meeting of the Appeals Committee and/or may turn the matter over to legal counsel to pursue legal action to compel compliance and/or to seek other remedies including damages.

 Section 7.
 Other Remedies.
 Nothing herein shall be construed as a prohibition of, or limitation on, the right of the Board or members to pursue other means to enforce the provisions of the various Association governing documents including, but not limited to mediation, arbitration, or legal action for damages and/or injunctive relief.